colincullen/react_on_phoenix/README.md

+#React on Phoenix Minimal Setup

 A minimal set of instructions for adding React to a Phoenix project I credit these instructions credits the following website for the minimalist approach - with some minor changes and/or modifications: https://dewetblomerus.com/2018/11/30/react-on-phoenix-1-4.html

 Create your new Phoenix project

-mix phx.new react_on_phoenix --no-ecto # Skipping the database to stay minimal
+mix phx.new react_on_phoenix --no-ecto # Skip the database to stay minimal

 Change your current working directory to the new project directory